-- Run unprivileged applications - Run untrusted (third-party) apps or applications - Run an emulator or virtual machine in an unprivileged process fee for embedded systems that correctly implement memory protection with either an MPU or MMU.
+- Run unprivileged applications - Run untrusted (third-party) apps or applications - Run an emulator or virtual machine in an unprivileged process

 Any environment that requires an unprivileged application to run must be able to secure itself from rogue or compromised applications.
 This ensures that these rogue or compromised applications cannot access areas of memory that control privileged resources such as the TCB, the trust anchor driver, or hardware peripheral registers.